 BioNTech mRNA vaccine manufacturing facility details

-The new vaccine manufacturing facility spans 35,000m² and features two BioNTainers, one for manufacturing mRNA and the other for producing the formulated bulk drug product.
+The BioNTech vaccine manufacturing facility spans 35,000m² and features two BioNTainers, one for manufacturing mRNA and the other for producing the formulated bulk drug product.

-The manufacturing of BioNTainers and the procurement of process equipment are coordinated at BioNTech’s innovation centre in Marburg while the development of the production hall and any associated infrastructure take place in Rwanda.
+The manufacturing of BioNTainers and the procurement of process equipment were coordinated at BioNTech’s innovation centre in Marburg, while the development of the production hall and any associated infrastructure took place in Rwanda.

-The fully self-sufficient BioNTainers are capable of manufacturing a range of mRNA-based vaccines based on the requirements of African Union member states, possibly including the Pfizer-BioNTech Covid-19 vaccine and BioNTech’s investigational vaccine candidates for malaria and tuberculosis, if developed and approved by regulatory authorities.
+The fully self-sufficient BioNTainers, spanning a space of 800m², are capable of manufacturing a range of mRNA-based vaccines based on the requirements of AU member states.

-A container-based plug-and-play approach with modular design, standardised equipment, and software components support the rapid set-up of a fully-functional mRNA manufacturing facility at the site.
+A container-based plug-and-play approach with modular design, standardised equipment and software components supports the rapid set-up of a fully functional mRNA manufacturing facility at the site.

 The Kigali plant also features power and water supply infrastructure, quality control labs, quality assurance set-up, warehousing, and cold and frozen storage.